 About Laser Skin Resurfacing

 Laser skin resurfacing with at Legacy Dermatology & Restoration Center is a nonsurgical cosmetic procedure that uses pulsating beams of light to exfoliate damaged surface skin one layer at a time.
 The treatment is great for correcting facial lines and wrinkles and for improving skin blemishes, like acne scars, pigmentation, and more.
 Also called a laser peel, skin resurfacing is a great facial treatment for patients desiring softer, clearer, youthful-looking skin.
-Another facial rejuvenation technique we recommend is PicoGenesis, a laser procedure that treats many of the same conditions as laser skin resurfacing.
 Depending on the condition of your complexion, your treatment plan can be adjusted accordingly.
 There is some downtime needed with most laser skin rejuvenating procedures.
 Any concerns or questions can be discussed with Frisco, TX dermatologist Jennifer Dharamsi, M.D. and our team of providers during your consultation.

 Types of Laser Treatments